-Importance of Air Quality in a Commercial Office Space
+Importance of Indoor Air Quality in a Commercial Office Space

 Commercial office spaces generally have a dense population, minimal natural ventilation and lots of closed spaces.
 With more people comes more CO2, and naturally, heat is produced which can drastically affect the quality of air in space.
 Therefore, building owners need to ensure that there is adequate fresh air, backed by enough heating and cooling units to help control the quality of air and keep it at a high standard for all tenants.
 Employees are the most valuable asset of any company, and overall performance and efficiency is heavily affected by air quality and comfort levels.

-A crucial problem that building owners need to solve is deciding how much fresh air needs to be added into the building to ensure good air quality within the building while meeting or exceeding standards.
+A crucial problem that building owners need to solve is deciding how much fresh air needs to be added into the building to ensure optimal indoor air quality is maintained.
 Pulling fresh air into a building is extremely costly as it requires a large amount of energy to condition this air before distributing it throughout the building.
 This problem needs to be solved if building owners wish to ensure a high level of air quality while still maintaining reasonable operating costs.
 Here’s a closer look at 5 effective strategies to improve air quality: